The Five-Year Integrated Pharmacy Programme (M.Pharm)

 Junior Fresh Orientation Week takes place from Monday 20th September.
 All incoming Junior Fresh (first year) Pharmacy students are asked to attend the Pharmacy Orientation sessions on Friday 24th September in the Paccar theatre in the Science Gallery.
-Information about the day and time will be published during the summer.
+Information about the day and time can be found here.

 The new curriculum and structure for the Five-year Pharmacy (Integrated) Programme commenced in September 2015.
 Those students who carry on to successfully complete year four of the programme will be awarded a B.Sc.
 (Pharm.) and may progress into a postgraduate fifth year which leads to the award of a M.Pharm.
 The M.Pharm. will be required for registration as a pharmacist with the Pharmaceutical Society of Ireland.
 Students participating in the new programme will be subject to the then-applicable postgraduate fees and costs which will be payable for the fifth year.